lruepke/HTF_lecture/source/lectures/L_FVM/Exercise1.rst

       :width: 100 %
       :name: fig:Fig5.2

       Surface integration of fluxes using (a) one integration point, (b) two integration points, and (c) three integration points :cite:`moukalled2016finite`.
-Here the special case of non-orthogonal faces is considered in that the total flux across a face :math:`FluxT_f` is made up of different component.
+The total flux :math:`FluxT_f` is computed as linear combinations of the two cell values plus a source term.

    .. important::